How to Stay Safe When Lone Working

 Lone Worker App

 The dangers of lone working were highlighted in 1986 when UK estate agent (realtor) Suzy Lamplugh disappeared.
 She had arranged to do a viewing with “Mr Kipper” at an empty property.
 She never returned and has not been seen since.
 Her body was never found but she was declared dead (presumed murdered) in 1993.

 Suzy’s employer had no safety procedures in place to protect lone workers.
 The incident raised awareness of the vulnerability of people working alone in the community.
 To help others avoid a similar fate, her parents set up The Suzy Lamplugh Trust in her memory.
 The Suzy Lamplugh Trust provides education and training about personal safety and it campaigns to raise awareness of the dangers of lone working.

 The UK Health and Safety Executive (HSE) document “Working Alone” gives health and safety guidance on the risks of lone working.

 US legislation relating to lone workers is found in the Occupational Safety and Health Act 1970.

-The Suzy Lamplugh Trust is a not-for-profit organization that supports training courses about personal safety for lone workers.
+The Suzy Lamplugh Trust is a UK-based non-profit organization that provides training courses about personal safety for lone workers.